akka/akka/akka-docs/scala/actors.rst

 These look-ups return a (possibly remote) actor reference immediately, so you will have to send to it and await a reply in order to verify that ``serviceB`` is actually reachable and running.
+An example demonstrating actor look-up is given in :ref:`remote-lookup-sample`.

 Messages and immutability
 =========================